qraft-manomano/mm-QA-technical-test/README.md

-# mm-technical-test
+# mm-QA-technical-test

 This repository contains:
  1. Instructions to perform the technical challenge
  2. Questions for the test
- 3. Project skeleton to implement question 2
+ 3. Project skeleton to implement Question 2

 ## INSTRUCTIONS

- 1. Download the content of this repository
+ 1. Fork this repository to your personal Github account.
+Make sure it is PRIVATE.
+ 2. Clone your forked repository to your local machine
- 2. Answer to question 1 and add it inside the repository with file name "Q1Answer" in the root folder **note:** You can upload a pdf, doc, md file or any kind of text readable format
+ 2. Answer Question 1 and add it inside the repository with file name "Q1Answer" in the root folder **note:** You can upload a pdf, doc, md file or any kind of text readable format
  3. Use the provided skeleton to answer Question 2
- 4. Deliver results
-    * **Do not push inside this repository**
-    * You need to create your own PRIVATE new repository and upload the content there
-    * Share that repository with github user "qraft-manomano"
+ 4. Deliver results: share your forked repository with the Github user "qraft-manomano"

 **GOOD LUCK**